maxhbr/LDBcollector/md/XFree86-1.1.md

                                 "name": "Include end-user documentation in the distribution" }
                         ],
                         "_str": "Description: This product includes software developed by The XFree86 Project, Inc (http://www.xfree86.org/) and its contributors\" in the same location and with the same acknowledgements as other third parties. format.
-This acknowledgement may be included in the software itself, in the same place and in the same format as other third party acknowledgements.\nActions:\n- Include end-user documentation in the distribution\n\nConditions:\nOlConditionTreeLeaf (OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/13\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/13\", _condition_conditionType = OBLIGATION, _condition_name = Acknowledgements, _condition_description = })\n\n", "conditions": {
+This acknowledgement may be included in the software itself, in the same place and in the same format as other third party acknowledgements.\nActions:\n- Include end-user documentation in the distribution\n\nConditions:\nOlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/13\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/13\", _condition_conditionType = OBLIGATION, _condition_name = Acknowledgements, _condition_description = }\n\n", "conditions": {
                             "name": "Acknowledgements",
                             "type": "OBLIGATION"